MarkoRasic/HtecAutomationTask/README.md

 UI tests are junit based in combination with SerenityBDD.
 To run UI tests navigate to the file : src/test/java/htecautomation/sandboxUI/UiTestRunner.java and run userShouldBeAbleToCreateAndUpdateNumberOfUseCases() test.
-After test run next comannd in terminal: mvn serenity:aggregate .
+After test run next command in terminal: mvn serenity:aggregate .
 Link to the report will be generated.
 It can be open by any desired browser

-API tests are written using combination of Cucumber and SerenityRest Scenario can be found in : src/test/resources/features/htecAPIScenarios.feature To run API tests navigate to the file : src/test/java/htecautomation/sandboxAPI/CucumberTestRunner.java and run the test After test run next comannd in terminal: mvn serenity:aggregate .
+API tests are written using combination of Cucumber and SerenityRest Scenario can be found in : src/test/resources/features/htecAPIScenarios.feature To run API tests navigate to the file : src/test/java/htecautomation/sandboxAPI/CucumberTestRunner.java and run the test After test run next command in terminal: mvn serenity:aggregate .
 Link to the report will be generated.
 It can be open by any desired browser